CASFRI/CASFRI/docs/specifications/cas_specifications.md

 <br>

-# Ecological Attributes
+## Ecological Attributes (ECO)

 Ecological attributes are generally not included or are incompletely recorded in typical forest inventories across Canada.
-Two attributes
-have been included for CAS: ecosite and wetland.
-These attributes are to be translated or derived for CAS from other attributes whenever
+Two attributes have been included for CAS: ecosite and wetland.
+These attributes are to be translated or derived for CAS from other attributes whenever possible.
-possible.

 <br>

-## Wetland
+### Wetland

 The wetland classification scheme used for CAS follows the classes developed by the National Wetlands Working Group<sup>2</sup> and